Skip to content

 • Add a layer of caching to speed up the delivery of your site to visitors and increase performance

-Migrating your site from HTTP to HTTPS
+Migrating Your Site from HTTP to HTTPS

 1. Acquire an SSL Certificate